Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 |30-60 days prior to retirement||

-PEBB must receive the form no later than 60 days after employer-paid coverage, COBRA coverage or continuation of coverage ends.
-If enrolling in a Medicare plan, PEBB should receive the forms prior to the month the retiree coverage begins.
+The PEBB Program must receive the form no later than 60 days after employer-paid coverage, COBRA coverage or continuation coverage ends.
+If enrolling in a Medicare plan, the PEBB Program should receive the forms prior to the month the retiree insurance coverage begins.
 You may want to keep a copy of your forms for your files.